We Develop Technologies for Monitoring and Mitigating Natural Hazards

 Research Datasets Freely Available

 As researchers, we stand on the shoulders of the community.
 We are ardent supporters of open-science and release our datasets and code into public domain, except when restricted by source.
-No co-authorship is expected for using any of our published data.
-However, you are welcome to share your research by E-mail.
+No co-authorship is expected for use of any of our published data.
+You are welcome to share your research by E-mail.
 We love hearing about interesting applications!